 The School of Engineering aims to graduate students with leading-edge engineering skills and additional competencies in oral and written communications and critical thinking who possess a well-developed cultural orientation, an understanding of economic values, and a sense of ethical and social responsibility.
-The engineering curriculum is balanced on several knowledge areas: science and mathematics, computer science, major engineering field requirements, and engineering design, on one hand; a liberal studies core composed of courses in English, the humanities, social sciences, and the arts, on the other.
-Of particular note are the firstyear courses, Fundamentals of Engineering (EG 31-32), which are designed to introduce students to the engineering mindset - the tools and vision of engineering - and enable them to recognize the role of creativity and innovation in engineering, and to differentiate among engineering disciplines and their interactions.
-At the other end of the engineering experience, the team-driven senior project course offers a rigorous learning experience that completes the education of engineering students.
+The engineering curriculum addresses several knowledge areas: science and mathematics, computer science, major engineering field requirements, and engineering design, on one hand; a liberal studies core composed of courses in English, the humanities, social sciences, and the arts, on the other.
+Of particular note are the first-year courses.
+Fundamentals of Engineering (EG 31-32), which are designed to introduce students to the engineering mindset - the tools and vision of engineering - and enable them to recognize the role of creativity and innovation in engineering, and to differentiate among engineering disciplines and their interactions.
+At the other end of the engineering experience, during the fourth year of studies, the team-driven senior project course offers a rigorous learning experience that completes the education of engineering students.